 It stemmed from the love of music that I grew up around.
 My parents and my brother used to play a lot of music in the house, and I think by that time, there was a youth radio station, which was starting in South Africa called Y-FM, which was very on the piles and pushing new music to people.
 We were exposed to much more music as a country, South Africa.
 We were exposed to new music from all around the world.
 I think that influenced me into loving music and wanting to be a DJ.

 What were some of your main creative challenges when you started, and how have they changed over time?

-We remember your performance at Robben Island on Nelson Mandela Day in 2020 as the first South African to have a musical performance there.
+We remember your performance at Robben Island on Nelson Mandela Day in 2020 as you were the first South African to have a musical performance there.
 What did that special moment mean to you?

-I feel like we were in a space during COVID where we felt like nothing really mattered, and I needed to use my music to inspire people.
-To say, guys, this is a place that had a lot of hardship.
-It carries a lot of bad vibes for a lot of people that were on that island suffering and being treated somehow.
+I feel like we were in a space during COVID where we felt like nothing really mattered, and I needed to use my music to inspire people—too say, "Guys, this is a place that had a lot of hardship."
+It carries a lot of bad vibes for a lot of people that were on that island suffering and being mistreated somehow.
 And here we are years later, and we can express ourselves the way we want to because of the sacrifices that people who were on that island made for us as South Africans.
 So, I used my talent to recreate that story and give it a much more appealing and relatable way for young people to want to learn about our culture and where we come from as a country.
 What better way than to use music, which helps us connect with every generation in South Africa?